edwinwzhe/edwinwzhe.github.io/_posts/2017-09-08-anomaly-detection.markdown

 ### 1 Intro
 A couple of months ago, I tried to find a generic approach to monitor the data quality of ten of thousands of files containing trading data running through our systems everyday.
-To try to get alerted ahead of our clients, especially systemetic incidents that widely impact all customers on the market such as data lost due to system network outage.
+To try to get alerted ahead of our clients, especially systematic incidents that widely impact all customers on the market such as data lost due to system/network outage.

 I decided to use Multivariate Distribution, a.k.a.
-Anomaly Dection in Machine Learning.
+Anomaly Detection in Machine Learning.
 It may be one of simplest Machine Learning model out there.
 It is just a simple statistical model.
 The beauty of this model is that it can 'dynamically' adapt to the characteristic of the data and it works with arbitary number of features.

 ### 2 The Model
 The core model is very simple: